jerichodinozo/resume/README.md

 #### 2.3.
 Finish creating a repository
 Click "create repository" at the bottom of the page to finish up the setup of your first GitHub repository.

 #### 2.4.
-Copy the  GitHub Repository link
+Copy the  GitHub repository link
-Copy the repository link link.
+Copy the repository link.

 #### 2.5.
 Go to terminal
 Go back to terminal for the next step.